 A: It depends on the individual roof rack and whether it’s a hard rack or soft rack.
 Hard racks are generally more difficult to mount and remove, while soft racks are easier to install.

-Our pick for best surfboard roof rack goes to the FCS Soft Surfboard Rack for its versatility and tight grip.
+Our pick for best surfboard roof rack goes to the Curve LOCKDOWN Roof Rack for its innovative design and all-round versatility.

-For a more affordable option, consider the Curve LOCKDOWN Roof Rack.
+For a more affordable option, consider the DORSAL Wrap-Rax Surfboard Roof Rack.